-Five NASCAR icons – two drivers, a crew chief/owner, an engine builder/owner and a broadcaster – were enshrined into the NASCAR Hall of Fame in Charlotte, North Carolina.
+Five legendary NASCAR personalities – three drivers, an owner and an engine builder/crew chief – were inducted into the NASCAR Hall of Fame in Charlotte, N.C., on Jan.
+31.

 Seven-time NHRA national event winner Alexis DeJoria is joining three other inductees enshrined in the National Italian American Sports Hall of Fame this week.

 Drivers across the country are mourning this week after learning that recent Berlin Raceway Hall of Fame inductee and noted motorsports industry giant Randy Sweet passed away last weekend.

 USAC’s 2019 Hall of Fame class is sure to evoke emotions when formally inducted Wednesday, September 4.

 Featuring nine outstanding racing representatives from every type of motor sport, the Hall’s incoming class includes racers in NASCAR, drag racing, open wheel, sports cars, motorcycle flat track and off-road competition.